 I liked it.
 I don’t know why… Maybe I just like orange.

-(Here, I’d love to continue the history of the area, but my source spends the last 8 paragraphs on ghosts and hauntings in the area.
-Since CTMQ readers are intelligent, I won’t insult you with that crap.
+(Here, I’d love to continue the history of the area, but my source spends their last 8 paragraphs on ghosts and hauntings in the area.
+I won’t insult you with that junk.